Wednesday, January 6, 2010

 Review

-Astrid is a 16-year-old teen living the life of any normal sophomore girl.
-Even though her mother has spun tales of killer unicorns and the lunacy of Astrid being a great warrior, she is happy laughing at the tales and thinking nothing of it.
-Everything changes one night when Astrid’s boyfriend Brandt is attacked by a zhi, a domesticated unicorn in the hunter’s world.
-Astrid is dismayed to learn that all her mothers’ stories were true.
+Astrid is a 16-year-old teenager living the life of any normal sophomore girl.
+Even though her mother has spun tales of killer unicorns and lunacy of Astrid being a great warrior, she is happy laughing at her mothers tales and thinking nothing of it.
+Then one night everything changes when Astrid’s boyfriend Brandt is attacked by a zhi, a domesticated unicorn in the hunter’s world.
+Astrid is freaked out and dismayed to learn that all her mothers stories were true.
 Like her ancestors, Astrid fits the criteria for a unicorn hunter, and her mother sends her off to Italy to train for battle.
+Astrid is reluctant to enter this mysticism-laced world, but half-way into the story instead of fighting who she is she learns to embrace her destiny.

-Astrid is reluctant to enter this mysticism-laced world, but half-way into the story instead of fighting who she is; she learns to embrace her destiny.
-Astrid is a believably strong character and very well developed.We as the reader see her struggles and see her rise above them.
-Violent and blood soaked battles cake the pages but I thought the story was best when the characters discuss the moral and social aspects of their lives.
-How does a female virgin warrior, dedicated to exterminating a species fit in with modern ideas of feminism and environmentalism?
+Astrid and the rest of the 'virginal' warriors train and learn of their ancestry which surrounds an ancient Goddess and Alexander the Great.
+Although even with the amazing background of her history, Astrid soon learns that not everything is as it seems at the convent, betrayals begin to leak out and lies are uncovered making Rampant a quick and sometimes fun read.
+Violence and blood soaked battles cake the pages to give the book action, but I thought the story was best when the characters discuss the moral and social aspects of their lives.
+How does a female virgin warrior, dedicated to exterminating a species of unicorns fit in with modern ideas of feminism.
 Some of the girls are torn about killing the Unicorns and argue about exterminating the race.
 In the sexual aspects of the book, Astrid and the others discuss the fact that they often feel pressured by their peers to have sex.
-The girls also discuss the world of teenage dating and what it means to be a virgin in a sexed up society.
-The comments made about dating to my surprise were right on when looking at it from a youth stand point.

 Rating